official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 Conversation with President Bush’.
 36 The White House, 12 September 2002, President’s Remarks to the United Nations General Assembly.

-17

-Executive Summary112.
-The Government dossier on Iraq was published on 24 September.37 It was designed to “make the case” and secure Parliamentary (and public) support for the Government’s policy that action was urgently required to secure Iraq’s disarmament.
+112. The Government dossier on Iraq was published on 24 September.37 It was designed to “make the case” and secure Parliamentary (and public) support for the Government’s policy that action was urgently required to secure Iraq’s disarmament.